Real Enterprise Architecture

 Distinguishing Real Enterprise Architecture From "Folk-EA"

 There is no doubt that Enterprise Architecture as a separate management discipline originated in the Information and Communications Technology world when, in the 1980s, computers became smaller and more powerful, moved out of the "backrooms" and started to be networked together and embedded in 'day-to-day' business/organizational routines.
-Zachman published his seminal (1987) article in the IBM Systems Journal - and it was a framework for IT systems; the 1989 (US) NIST (National Institute for Standards and Technology) was about delivering organisations founded on ICT (hence "Hardware", "Software" and "Communications" at the foundation level of the pyramidal structure), and the subtitle of Spewak's (and Hill's) 1992 book entitled "Enterprise Architecture Planning" was "Developing a Blueprint for Data, Applications and Technology".
+Zachman published his seminal (1987) article in the IBM Systems Journal - and it - his methodology - was a framework for IT systems (development); the 1989 the (US) NIST (National Institute for Standards and Technology) was about delivering organisations founded on ICT (hence "Hardware", "Software" and "Communications" at the foundation level of the pyramidal structure), and the subtitle of Spewak's (and Hill's) 1992 book entitled "Enterprise Architecture Planning" was "Developing a Blueprint for Data, Applications and Technology".

 The development of the discipline was a management response to various ICT systems implementation failures and the perceived difficulty of consistently realising either efficiency or effectiveness benefits from ICT implementation.
 The fundamental cause of these ICT failures was diagnosed as "complexity" - and the identified in-principle solution was to implement coordinated change in both the business routines, organisations, processes and procedures and the information, applications, computer infrastructure and data communication.
 Hence proper analysis and modelling of both "the business" and "the technology", planning and controlled implementation of change and an holistic approach that examined all aspects and systemic, emergent effects were founding principles of the Enterprise Architecture discipline.